hpatel3747/learn-kubernetes/README.md

 ```
 28. If you need to update nginx version, update .yml file and apply, but it will not update version, and so kubernetes came up with concept called deployments
 - deployment manages set of pods and application that does not maintain sate
+- when we apply new version, it will create new replica with updated version and terminate old one